afmjoaa/Dume-Android/README.md

+From today making this project a opensource one.
+No Business/Profit will be earned by this service.

 # don't stare at me, i am the description of your incompleted dream
 Project is called somthing that are related to dream.
 Do the job what you are really good or curious,and be the controller of your own dream.Inshallah dream will came true.